Ben-M-7/editai_internship/_pages/FAQs.md

 ## General Questions

 **Q: When are applications due?**
-_A: Applications for the summer internship are currently open untill February 28th, 2025._
+_A: Applications for the summer internship are currently open untill April 15th, 2025._

 **Q: What does the timeline look like right now?**